List of The Idolmaster characters: Cute idols

 A homework helper with a GPA of 4.0 who is a rival idol in her native Saitama Prefecture.
 She is a member of the idol unit Kawaiiboku and 142's (カワイイボクと142's, Kawaiiboku to 142's) with Koume and Syoko, two idols with the same height as Sachiko.
 She appears in the anime as a contestant in Muscle Castle alongside Sae and Yuki and appears in episode 38 of U149.

-Her Cinderella Master single, released on May 22, 2013, charted on the Oricon Singles Chart for seven weeks and topped at #6 on June 3.
+Her Cinderella Master single, released on May 22, 2013, charted on the Oricon Singles Chart for seven weeks and topped at No. 6 on June 3.